Honest pros, cons, and verdict on this ai agent builders tool

-✅ Free and open source with no licensing restrictions
+✅ Free and open source under the MIT license with no usage restrictions or vendor lock-in

 Starting Price